 The internal deployment features three global microservices: Front End, Shopping

 Cart, and Payments.
-Each service runs on managed instance groups in two regions,
+Each service runs on managed instance groups (MIGs) in two

 microservices deployed in